 Ratatouille Confit Byaldi was made well known from the popular Pixar film Ratatouille.
 The film features a rat that loves to cook!
-However, the recipe for ratatouille is just roasted vegetables.
 In this rendition, it’s a mix between ratatouille and a confit byaldi which was created by a chef for the film.

-Saute down peppers and onions for a savory sauce that coats the bottom of the dish.
+Sauté down peppers and onions for a savory sauce that coats the bottom of the dish.
 Ratatouille Confit Byaldi needs to have a thin slice on the vegetables.
-Additionally, for this a mandoline is key otherwise the slices will vary but can be produced with a knife.

 - 2 zucchini